-Cycle : In a combustion engine, a cycle is accomplished when the four (4) phases; intake, compression, ignition and exhaust are complete.
-T.D.C. : Top Dead Center: The position of the piston when it reaches the upper limit of its travel inside the cylinder.
-B. T.D.C. : Before Top Dead Center A. T.D.C. : After Top Dead Center.
-B.D.C .: Bottom Dead Center: The position of the piston when it reaches the lower limit of its travel inside the cylinder.
-B. B.D.C. : Before Bottom Dead Center A. B.D.C. : After Bottom Dead Center.
-Bore : Diameter of the cylinder.
-Stroke: The maximum movement of the piston from B.D.C. to T.D.C.
+Cycle In a combustion engine, a cycle is accomplished when the four (4) phases; intake, compression, ignition and exhaust are complete.
+T.D.C.
+Top Dead Center: The position of the piston when it reaches the upper limit of its travel inside the cylinder.
+B.T.D.C.: Before Top Dead Center A.T.D.C.: After Top Dead Center.
+B.D.C.
+Bottom Dead Center: The position of the piston when it reaches the lower limit of its travel inside the cylinder.
+B.B.D.C.: Before Bottom Dead Center A.B.D.C.: After Bottom Dead Center.
+Bore Diameter of the cylinder.
+Stroke The maximum movement of the piston from B.D.C. to T.D.C.
 It is characterized by 180° of crankshaft rotation.
-Combustion Chamber: Space between cylinder head and piston dome at T.D.C.
-Displacement: The volume of the cylinder displaced by the piston as it travels from T.D.C. to B.D.C.
-The formula is : $\frac{\text{Bore}^ \text{ x Stroke } x \pi}{4} = 3.3^{3}$ expressed in cc (cubic centimeters) NOTE: To transfer cc to cubic inches, divide cc by 16.387

-Compression : Reduction in volume or squeezing of a gas.
+Combustion Chamber Space between cylinder head and piston dome at T.D.C.
+Displacement The volume of the cylinder displaced by the piston as it travels from T.D.C. to B.D.C.
+The formula is: $\underline{Bore^2 \times Stroke \times \pi}{20}$ 4 $= (\pi = 3.1416)$ NOTE: To become expressed in cc (cubic centimeters) fer cc to cubic inches, divide cc by 16.387 Compression Reduction in volume or squeezing of a gas.